 Safeguarding referrals to Adult Social Care and/or the police need to be reported to the CQC if the alleged abuse involves any of the hospice services, or if the alleged abuse took place in the hospice.
 It is the responsibility of the Hospice Safeguarding Lead to make the Registered Manager aware in each instance.
-Notifications to the CQC need to be submitted by the Registered Manager or a hospice social worker.
+Notifications to the CQC need to be submitted by the Registered Manager or if not available by the Safeguarding Lead or deputy.
 Where care is CHC funded the CHC team needs to be informed that a referral has been made.

 In addition, matters may need to be reported to the Charity Commission where the hospice or an individual member of staff is thought to be the cause of risk.
-This reporting to the Charity Commission will be undertaken by the Registered Manager, the social workers or the Safeguarding Lead.
+This reporting to the Charity Commission will be undertaken by the CEO.
+If individual registered staff members are implicated there may be a need to refer to health and social care professional regulators.